tristan56000/WebApplicationExampleTP2Remote/README.md

 ### In docker

-You will be able to start the *WebApplicationExampleTP2Remote_war.war* file into a docker container following this readme:
+You will be able to start the *GUERIN.war* file into a docker container following this readme:

 Start the docker terminal in this directory